Azamat002/Devs-store/README.md

 When working with our site, we need a browser to download the necessary applications.
 First of all, we need a compiler.
 In our case, we worked with intellij idea ultimate, you can choose which ones you like. and we need a Mamp application to run and work with databases

 **Programming languages:**

-Front-end: html, css, bootstrap, javascript,
+Front-end: html, css, bootstrap, javascript

 Backe-end: PHP, MySQL